tlevine/www.thomaslevine.com/content/!/street-sign-protocol/index.md

 "Protocol" is one of those words that sounds more special than it really is.
-The concept of a computer protocol might sound quite complex, but it's a rather generic concept that is something like a language, an expectation, and a social norm.
+The concept of a computer protocol might sound quite complex, but it's a rather generic concept; it's something like a language, an expectation, and a social norm.

 The way a particular protocol works might be quite complicated, but